 Monitor your usage

 When you create a Firebase project, you're also creating a project in the Google Cloud Platform.
-Use the App Engine Quotas page in the Cloud Platform Console to monitor your project's Cloud Firestore usage and storage costs.
+The App Engine Quotas page in the Cloud Cloud Platform Console tracks Cloud Firestore usage and quota information.

 Cloud Firestore offers free quota that allows you to get started at no cost.
 The free quota amounts are listed below.
 If you need more quota, you must enable billing for your Cloud Platform project.

 Quotas are applied daily and reset around midnight Pacific time.